Projects

 The collection of items from the Dyirbal language region in north Queensland is expansive.
 The collection includes historic items collected as early as the 1800s, to contemporary works made by artists from Dyirbal Country.

-The Dyirbal language project is part of a larger focus of Queensland Museum Network to decolonise the collection and associated collection knowledge.
+The Dyirbal language project is part of a larger focus of Queensland Museum to decolonise the collection and associated collection knowledge.
 This ongoing project aims to incorporate Dyirbal language terms into collection records, to prioritise First Nations language words and phrases relevant to the collection over western translations.

 First Nations Foyer